About Mike Schwarz

-Mike Schwarz joined Hodge Jones & Allen Solicitors in 2020, as a Partner in our Crime team.
+Mike Schwarz joined Hodge Jones & Allen Solicitors in 2020, as a Partner in the Criminal Defence team.
 He is a field-leading expert in the law surrounding protests and is well-versed in defending those facing the most serious and complex offences, including murder, fraud, money laundering and multi-party criminal proceedings.

 Mike is particularly well-known for representing high-profile political activists and campaigners championing a diverse range of social justice issues such as animal rights, pacifism and racial equality.
 For thirty years he has specialised in supporting those who campaign to protect the environment and demonstrate against roads, incinerators, GM crops and most recently government and business inaction in the face of the climate emergency.
 He regularly advises and trains campaign groups, trade unions and non-governmental organisations on criminal and public order law and has advised journalists in connection with diverse allegations such as terrorism and harassment.